 The Objectification in Tonight (and THAT Lesbian Scene)

 Whose body parts belong to whom?
-I could find out, but that would be much less fun than it sounds.
+I could find out, but that laborious process would be much less fun than it sounds.
 Besides which, the point is I shouldn’t need to.

-Again, in an MV actually about relationships and/or sex, all those would be fine.
-Like I said, I often look at my wife that way, and don’t feel evil when I do.
-But being so gratuitous here, they do appear to be classic examples to add to that sexual objectification 101 lecture, and strongly remind me of the recent “Headless Women of Hollywood” meme.
+Again, in an MV actually about relationships and/or sex, all those examples might be fine.
+Like I said, I often look at my wife that way, and at least I don’t feel evil when I do.
+But being so gratuitous here, they do appear to be classic examples to add to that sexual objectification 101 lecture, and strongly remind me of the recent “Headless Womenof Hollywood” meme.

 If any scene can be said to be for a lesbian gaze, this is it.
 But it’s a terrible execution.